Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

   - They make up the bulk of the available non-playable characters.
   - Characters enter the school building in the morning and leaves at night.
   - They roam the school during breaks, pretend to socialize and visit the bathroom from time to time.
-  - They got to classrooms / projectrooms (in teams of 4-8) during work hours.
+  - They got to classrooms / project rooms (in teams of 4-8) during work hours.

-- Hapndycapped students:
+- Handicapped students:
   - A rare, wheelchaired version of students
   - Can not use the staircases but has access to the lift
   - Moves a bit slower

 - Orators ("intervenants" in french):
-  - There should be 1 orator for each class given to students that are not on projet-time.
+  - There should be 1 orator for each class given to students that are not on project-time.
-  - They should roam the scool freely during breaktimes but should mainly be in the staff-specific relaxation areas.
+  - They should roam the school freely during break-times but should mainly be in the staff-specific relaxation areas.
-  - They should give lectures during workhours.
+  - They should give lectures during work hours.

 - Cleaning / Maintenance staff:
   - They should came in specific hours.